gewarren/docs/docs/framework/data/adonet/dataset-datatable-dataview/security.md

 If you accept `DataSet` or `DataTable` through an .asmx SOAP endpoint or a WCF endpoint, or if you deserialize untrusted data into an instance of `DataSet` or `DataTable`, consider changing your object model to use [Entity Framework](https://docs.microsoft.com/ef/) instead.
 Entity Framework is a rich, modern, object-oriented framework that can represent relational data.
 It also brings [a diverse ecosystem](/ef/core/providers/) of database providers to make it easy to project database queries via your Entity Framework object models.
 It also offers built-in protections when deserializing data from untrusted sources.

-If your application uses .aspx SOAP endpoints, also consider changing those endpoints to use [WCF](/dotnet/framework/wcf/).
+If your app uses .aspx SOAP endpoints, also consider changing those endpoints to use [WCF](/dotnet/framework/wcf/).
 WCF is a more full-featured replacement for .asmx web services.
 WCF endpoints [can be exposed via SOAP](/dotnet/framework/wcf/feature-details/how-to-expose-a-contract-to-soap-and-web-clients) for compatibility with existing callers.